Radu Albot: 2022–23: Major third round, back to Masters & top 100, 100th win

-Albot reached the third round at the 2022 Australian Open as a qualifier, defeating Australian wildcard Aleksandar Vukic.
+Albot reached the main draw at the 2022 Australian Open as a qualifier, and defeated Yoshihito Nishioka and Australian wildcard Aleksandar Vukic.
+He lost to Alexander Zverev in straight sets in the third round.

-He won the title at the 2022 Istanbul Challenger defeating Lukas Rosol.
-As a result he moved back into the 100 to No. 92 on 19 September 2022.
+He won the title at the 2022 Istanbul Challenger defeating Lukáš Rosol.
+As a result, he moved back into the 100 to No. 92 on 19 September 2022.

-He finished the 2022 season ranked No. 103.
+He finished the 2022 season ranked No. 106.

-He lost in the first round of the qualifications at the 2023 Australian Open to fellow qualifier Brandon Holt.
+He lost in the first round of the qualifications at the 2023 Australian Open to American Brandon Holt.

-At the 2023 Delray Beach Open he reached his first ATP semifinal since February 2021 by defeating second seeded Tommy Paul, which was his seventh top-20 career win.
-In the semifinals, he lost against fourth seed Miomir Kecmanovic.
-As a result he returned to the top 100 at No. 99 on 20 February 2023.
+At the 2023 Delray Beach Open he reached his first ATP semifinal since February 2021 by defeating Fernando Verdasco, Aleksandar Vukic and second seed Tommy Paul, which was his seventh top-20 career win and 99th career win overall.
+In the semifinals, he lost against fourth seed Miomir Kecmanović.
+As a result, he returned to the top 100 at No. 99 on 20 February 2023.

-He entered the main draw of the 2023 BNP Paribas Open as a lucky loser into the second round replacing 15th seed Pablo Carreno Busta who withdrew in the last minute.
+In March, he entered the main draw of the 2023 BNP Paribas Open as a lucky loser directly into the second round, replacing 15th seed Pablo Carreño Busta who withdrew in the last minute.

+In May, he qualified for the 2023 French Open and won his first round match against American wildcard Patrick Kypson.
+It was his 101th career win, having recorded his 100th match win earlier at the Banja Luka Open in April.
+He also qualified for the 2023 Wimbledon Championships.

+He finished the 2023 season ranked No. 131.